HHN/crawler4j/README.md

 ---

 crawler4j is an open source web crawler for Java which provides a simple interface for crawling the Web.
-Using it, you can setup a multi-threaded web crawler in few minutes.
+Using it, you can set up a multithreaded web crawler in few minutes.

 ## Table of content